-We’re excited to announce that Knowsley Safari is now a Children’s University Destination!
+We're a Children’s University Destination!

-But what is Children’s University?
+What is Children’s University?

 Children’s University is a charity that offers children aged 5-14 an opportunity to learn outside the classroom and outside school hours.
 It focuses on rewarding participation, raising aspirations and encouraging engagement with learning- which is what the Learning and Discovery team at Knowsley are all about, so it was a perfect partnership for us.